jeremytammik/tbc/a/1773_face_intersect_face.md

 If the potentially intersecting faces  are rectangular, the problem can presumably be reduced to a pretty simple query.

-One apporach would be to retrieve the intersection curves of the unbounded faces and test whether they lie on the bounded faces, as suggested above by Frank.
+One approach would be to retrieve the intersection curves of the unbounded faces and test whether they lie on the bounded faces, as suggested above by Frank.

-Alternatively, a DIY apporach may also be feasible and more efficient.
+Alternatively, a DIY solution may also be feasible and more efficient.

 After all, a rectangular face can be seen as two coplanar triangles, and the intersection of 3D triangles is a pretty common requirement.